 #7 Wear Comfortable Clothes

 Don’t wear restrictive clothing that inhibits movement or garments that can get caught on things.
-Moreover, make sure your pants are the right length, so don’t trip over them.
+Moreover, make sure your pants are the right length, so you don’t trip over them.

 #8 Keep Your Hands Free

-Another part of fall safety lower for limb amputees is keeping their hands as free as possible when walking.
+Another part of fall safety for lower limb amputees is keeping their hands as free as possible when walking.
 If you do slip, your hands will break your fall.
 Use a bag to store and carry valuable belongings like keys etc.

 #9 Keep the Areas Around Your House Clear of Snow and Ice